-NYC congestion pricing set for vote: Details on tolls, hours, exemptions and more
+NYC congestion pricing plan approved: Details on tolls, hours, exemptions and more

-The MTA board is expected to vote Monday on the controversial NYC congestion pricing plan after it was unpaused last week by New York Gov. Kathy Hochul, who believes the fees are necessary to pay for subway and bus upgrades.
+NEW YORK CITY - The MTA board voted to approve the revised NYC congestion pricing plan after it was unpaused last week by New York Gov. Kathy Hochul, who believes the fees are necessary to pay for subway and bus upgrades.

 CONGESTION PRICING: START DATE | MAP | TOLL COST | HOURS l EXEMPTIONS